-Social media is a powerful technology but it’s also misunderstood.
+Social media is a powerful force but it’s also misunderstood.
 In its simplest form, social media is a way to connect with old friends from childhood or university and a way to share snippets of your daily life.
 In its more complex form, social media is a unique way to market your business and products to the entire world in a short amount of time.
-While you can take months or years to study the intricacies of social media and craft business strategies, there are three common myths about social media that business owners can dispel today.
+While you can take months or years to study the intricacies of social media and craft business strategies, there are three common social media myths that I’d like to dispel today.

 Expanding your reach is certainly a goal for business owners and coaches as that yields more sales and personal clients, which equals increased income.
 However, the real question to ask before signing up for every platform is: where is my ideal client?
 Using Facebook just because it has over 1 billion users doesn’t mean those 1 billion users will find you and start purchasing.
 Identify your ideal client and find out where they hang out.
 Those are the platforms you should use.